-A. For each consumer participating in the net metering program, the Association shall measure the net electric energy during each monthly billing period, and
+- A. For each consumer participating in the net metering program, the Association shall measure the net electric energy during each monthly billing period, and - (1) if the Association supplied more electric energy to the consumer than the consumer supplied to the Association during the monthly billing period, the Association shall bill the consumer for the number of kilowatt hours of net electric energy supplied by the Association to the consumer at the applicable rates contained in the Association's currently effective tariff; or - (2) if the consumer supplied more electric energy to the Association than the Association supplied to the consumer during the monthly billing period, the Association shall credit the consumer's account with an amount derived by multiplying the kilowatt hours of net electric energy supplied by the consumer to the Association by the Non-Firm Power Purchase Rate as listed in Schedule CV1 with the following constraints: - (a) applications received prior to January 1, 2017, will receive the non-firm purchased power rate, and - (b) approved applications after January 1, 2017, will not receive the non-firm purchased power rate May through October when the Association has historically produced a majority of the energy from hydro. - B. Dollar amounts credited to the account of a consumer for furnishing electric energy to the Association under Section 17.5.A.(2):

-- (1) if the Association supplied more electric energy to the consumer than the consumer supplied to the Association during the monthly billing period, the Association shall bill the consumer for the number of kilowatt hours of net electric energy supplied by the Association to the consumer at the applicable rates contained in the Association's currently effective tariff; or - (2) if the consumer supplied more electric energy to the Association than the Association supplied to the consumer during the monthly billing period, the Association shall credit the consumer's account with an amount derived by multiplying the kilowatt hours of net electric energy supplied by the consumer to the Association by the Non-Firm Power Purchase Rate as listed in Schedule CV1 with the following constraints: - (a) applications received prior to January 1, 2017, will receive the non-firm purchased power rate, and - (b) approved applications after January 1, 2017, will not receive the non-firm purchased power rate May through October when the Association has historically produced a majority of the energy from hydro. - (c) The installation of approved generation systems for applications approved prior to January 1, 2017, must be completed within five years from the date of application approval. - B. Dollar amounts credited to the account of a consumer for furnishing electric energy to the Association under Section 17.5.A.(2): - (1) shall be used to reduce dollar amounts owed by the consumer in subsequent monthly billing periods; and - (2) do not expire or otherwise revert to the Association. - C. Except as otherwise provided in Section 17.5.A and B regarding per-kilowatt hour charges, the Association may bill a consumer for all applicable charges authorized by its approved tariff. - D. The Association will not charge a consumer participating in the net metering program any additional fee for standby, capacity, interconnection, or other net metering expense unless approved by the Board of Directors.
+- (1) shall be used to reduce dollar amounts owed by the consumer in subsequent monthly billing periods; and - (2) do not expire or otherwise revert to the Association. - C. Except as otherwise provided in Section 17.5.A and B regarding per-kilowatt hour charges, the Association may bill a consumer for all applicable charges authorized by its approved tariff. - D. The Association will not charge a consumer participating in the net metering program any additional fee for standby, capacity, interconnection, or other net metering expense unless approved by the Board of Directors.